 Blockchain oracles continue to drive innovation in new and exciting ways.
 Oracles are third-party data monitoring protocols or hardware that provide blockchain networks access to external information.
 Oracles allow blockchains to be more responsive and agile to the conditions of their environment.
 As such, oracles are now one of the most exciting areas of blockchain development.

-Before the invention of Oracles, the blockchain and the real-world were disconnected.
-Smart contracts were unable to monitor real-world data in a reliable manner.
+Before the invention of Oracles, the blockchain and the real world were disconnected.
+As a result, smart contracts were unable to monitor real-world data reliably.
 This inability to access outside parameters limited the capabilities of blockchain networks greatly.

 Crucially, oracles are the missing link between blockchain activities and outside parameters.
-In this way, any relevant data gathered from outside the blockchain can trigger smart contracts.
+Any relevant data gathered from outside the blockchain can trigger smart contracts.
 These sensors increase the effectiveness and responsiveness of blockchains.
 Particularly, smart contract capabilities receive a huge boost from this upending tech.
-Luckily, thanks to increased adoption, oracles are now at the forefront of blockchain development.
+Oracles are now at the forefront of blockchain development, thanks to increased adoption.